EBIvariation/trait-curation/docs/deployment-ubuntu.md

 CREATE USER ubuntu WITH PASSWORD 'password';
 ```

  **Important: PostgreSQL uses an authentication scheme called “peer authentication” for local connections.
 Basically, this means that if the user’s operating system username matches a valid Postgres username, that user can login with no further authentication.
-So make sure that the PSQL username matches the host OS username**:
+So make sure that the PSQL username matches the host OS username**.

 4. Next, modify a few of the connection parameters for the user we just created.
 We are setting the default encoding to UTF-8, which Django expects.
 We are also setting the default transaction isolation scheme to “read committed”, which blocks reads from uncommitted transactions.
 Lastly, we are setting the timezone to UTC.